MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-exp2.md

 ## <a name="return-value"></a>Valore restituito

-Esponenziale in base 2 del parametro *x* .
+Valore esponenziale in base 2 del *parametro x.*

 ## <a name="type-description"></a>Descrizione del tipo